This post may contain affiliate links. Please read our disclosure policy.

 Stove instructions (see Instant Pot instructions below)

-- Serve warm garnished with optional toppings.
+- Serve warm with optional toppings.

 Storage and reheat